Programs

 Age-Friendly Health Systems is an initiative of the John A. Hartford Foundation and the Institute for Healthcare Improvement in partnership with the American Hospital Association and the Catholic Health Association of the United States.

-Level 1: Gaining Knowledge of the 4M's
+Step 1: Gaining Knowledge of the 4M’s

 The Age-Friendly care model focuses on the 4Ms framework — What Matters, Medication, Mentation, and Mobility — which makes care of older adults, that can be complex, more manageable.

-Level 2: Educating your Team as Age-Friendly
+Step 2: Educating your Team as Age-Friendly

-Level 3: Develop Your Age-Friendly Plan
+Step 3: Develop Your Age-Friendly Plan

 Helpful Tool